f0nzie/zFactor/README.md

     MAPE:  Mean Absolute Percentage Error = AARE
     MPE:   Mean Percentage error = ARE
     MAE:   Mean Absolute Error
+    MAAPE: Mean Arc-tangent Absolute Percentage Error

+MAAPE was proposed by `(Kim and Kim, 2016)`

 What you can do with `zFactor`
 ------------------------------